freddylukai/stellaris-optimizer/README.md

 * Permit deficits of any resource which is empire shared
 * Permit specialization, which automatically sets the objective function and changes upkeep to accurately reflect specialization
 * Allow population growth priotization
+* Handle special buildings that are dependent on planetary features

 ### Habitat, Ringworld, Ecumenopolis, Machine World, Hive World optimizer